Fats facts: everything you need to know about fats.

 - Saturated fats - Too much is bad for you.

 Unsaturated fat - The good fat.
 This helps keep you healthy!

 And the unsaturated fat can be subdivided into:

-- Omega-6 lowering LDL-levels and retaining healthy skin.
+- Polyunsaturated fat - Omega-3: lowering LDL-levels and improving mental state & Omega-6: lowering LDL-levels and retaining healthy skin.

 We need fats in our diet, as they are a great source of energy, help with the absorption of vitamins, and provide essential fatty acids we need to stay happy and healthy.